-A temporary emergency occurs when an individual and/or family are in a predicament and there are no other natural or community resources are available to support the person.
-These can include but not limited to from the person requiring additional supports returning home from hospitalization and/or rehabilitation; the primary care taker has fallen ill and had to be hospitalized or has died etc. In the event of a temporary emergency, a written justification for an increase in hours shall be submitted with the In-Home Supports Plan, ISP, and Plan of Care by the provider to DDS.
-The written justification must include a description of the temporary emergency; an explanation of why no other natural or community resource are available; an explanation of how the additional hours of in-home supports services will support the person's habilitative needs; a revised copy of the in-home Supports Plan reflecting the increase in habilitative supports to be provided which is submitted to the Medicaid Waiver Supervisor or other Department on Disability Services Administration designated staff for review and authorization.
+A temporary emergency occurs when an individual and/or family are in a predicament and there are no other natural or community resources available to support the person, and the person requires in-home support hours in excess of the 56hours per week limitation.
+These can include but not limited to from the person requiring additional supports returning home from hospitalization and/or rehabilitation; the primary caretaker has fallen ill and had to be hospitalized or has died etc. In the event of a temporary emergency, a written justification for an increase in hours shall be submitted with the In-Home Supports Plan, ISP, and Plan of Care by the provider to DDS.
+The written justification must include a description of the temporary emergency; an explanation of why no other natural or community resources are available; an explanation of how the additional hours of in-home supports services will support the person's habilitative needs; a revised copy of the in-home Supports Plan reflecting the increase in habilitative supports to be provided which is submitted to the Medicaid Waiver Supervisor or other Department on Disability Services Administration designated staff for review and authorization.